 If you got to know Bill well, as I did — if you were privileged to know him — you will probably know the following things about him, and, if you do, will know that they are all true.

 He never cared about externals.
 Dressed simply.
 Lived by intuition.
 He followed politics closely but was fundamentally an apolitical person.

 He believed absolutely in the spiritual, in mysticism, and in bona fide psychics such as Edgar Cayce and the medium Grace Cooke, author of the White Eagle books.
-He was interested in the writings of mystics such as Meister Eckhart — in the case of Eckhart, in the concept of detachment or disinterestedness: getting outside of oneself to attain spiritual wisdom.
+He was interested in the writings of mystics such as Meister Eckhart — in the case of Eckhart, in the concept of detachment or disinterestedness: renouncing self-interest to attain spiritual enlightenment.

 He believed without any doubt that there was an afterlife on “the other side.”

-He was skeptical of much of what is considered orthodoxy, used to say, “Science marches backward.”
+He was skeptical of much of what is considered orthodoxy — he used to say, “Science marches backward.”
 A paradox with an element of truth in it.